MoAlyousef/livid/README.md

 There's also a Makefile in the examples directory (under make_proj) if you prefer to use make.

-The build usually outputs 3 files, and html, wasm and js files, you need all 3 to run your program.
+The build usually outputs 3 files, an html, wasm and js files, you need all 3 to run your program.
 Building in release mode (`-O3` or `-DCMAKE_BUILD_TYPE=Release`), the total size of a simple project is around 30kb.

 ## Running